 - Take your account online and check your network connection with WiFi Explorer

-- Try alternative email apps for Mac such as Canary Mail
+- Try alternative email apps for Mac such as Canary Mail and Spark Mail

 That’s it!
 We hope the tips above help you make Mac Mail not syncing the issue of the past.